-PLEASE BE ADVISED THAT THESE MAPS STILL NEED TO BE UPDATED.
-THE COURSE WILL BE REVERSED FOR 2012.
-THE START LINE WILL BE AT THE WAKELY DAM AND WILL FINISH AT THE IRONDEQUOIT INN, PISECO LAKE.
+PLEASE BE ADVISED THAT THESE MAPS NEED TO BE UPDATED.
+THE COURSE IS REVERSED.
+THE START LINE WILL BE AT THE WAKELY DAM AND WILL FINISH AT THE PISECO AIRPORT.

 Piseco to West Canada Lakes

 Section 1:· Starts at an elevation of 1,706 feet and ends at the West Canada Lakes.

 Section 2:· Takes you from the West Canada Lakes to a max elevation of 2,655 feet on··the·side of Cobble Hill· and then on to Wakely Dam at 2,131 feet.